hallsi90/FED1-POR1-hallsi90/README.md

 ## 📄 Reflection Report

-You’ll find the full self-assessment and project reflections in the reflection.pdf file.
+You’ll find the full self-assessment and project reflections in the reflection-report.pdf file.

 It includes: